mappymcmap/testrepo/README.md

 # testrepo

 Repository for testing my Git/GitHub setup

-Thi is a line from RStudio
+This is a line from RStudio